 Calea Republicii is Oradea’s main shopping street and is pedestrianized.
 It’s on the other side of the river from Union Square.
 It’s lined with shops and cafes and unbelievably beautiful Art Nouveau style buildings.
 We weren’t staying anywhere near the street, so only walked up and down it once, but had we been staying in the area, we probably would have frequented it much more.

-We were walking down a street in Oradea when we noticed an old lady tending to some dough in a small room.
+We were walking down a street in Oradea when we noticed an older woman tending to some dough in a small room.
 We hesitate to call this place a shop.
 It was pretty much just a kitchen.
-The dough looked and smelled delicious and after two locals stepped inside, we followed.
+The dough looked and smelled delicious and after we saw two seemingly in-the-know people step inside, we followed.
 We had to decide between a lightly fried and a deep fried (and puffier) version of whatever she was making (we still didn’t know what it was) and chose the former.
 It was basically a fried pancake stuffed with cheese.
 She gave us a hot one in a oil-absorbing paper and we paid her 2 RON (~$0.43) and were on our way.
 Well actually, Sarah asked if she could take pictures of the place first… and then we were on our way.

 Outside, we bit into the delicious pancake and tasted yummy cheese and knew we had made the right choice, but knew we should have gotten two (at least!).
 We later learned the item is called plăcintă and has a Hungarian influence.
 We feasted on one more before we departed Oradea (and Romania), spending our last Romanian money on one at a similarly small shop near the train station.
 We can’t find either of these places on Google Maps, so you’ll just have to keep an eye out when you’re visiting.